dmitrysmagin/dmenu/readme.txt

 theme selection screen is theme.png in the root of the theme folder.
 If the preview is not found, it will default to the notfound.png found in the resources folder.

+Due to miniSD file system corruption bug in Dingux, writing to the file system within Dmenu can be disabled.
+To control this behavior set the config value as follows (in dmenu.ini):

+        ReadOnly = true
+        (You can use the keyword "yes" as same as "true")

 *******************************************************************************
 A word of caution, this will update main.cfg with the new theme name you have